What is the Psyche?

 It doesn´t fucking make sense…Not that what they come up with is without value,

-but were the things they said really powerful and worth-while, you could feel this improved
+but were the things they said really powerful and worth-while, you could feel this improved state they talk about, everywhere around you.

 Instead what…in everyday life humans are more and more absent and disturbed, more senselessly aloof and aggressive, reckless, greedy and self-absorbed…